uwuser/home/index.md

 ### Education:

-**Ph.D.** candidate in Computer Engineering, University of Waterloo
+**Ph.D.** Candidate in Computer Engineering, University of Waterloo

 **MS.c.** in Computer Engineering, Sharif University of Technology